 Despite wishing we could always be jet-setting around the world, school, work, and our bank accounts mean that we can’t always be on vacation (travel credit card points can help with some of that!).
 Even at home, it’s important to me that my children continue to learn about all of the people and cultures that make this world beautiful.
 I was so excited to learn about the Little Passports subscription because it does just that!
 Little Passports is a subscription box for children that focuses on geography and culture.
 It’s quickly become a favorite activity in our house.
 Our kids can hardly wait to tear open the box when it arrives each month!

 What is Little Passports?

-Little Passports is a monthly subscription that helps children learn about the world around them.
+Little Passports We may earn a commission if you make a purchase, at no additional cost to you. is a monthly subscription that helps children learn about the world around them.
 Little Passports has four different age-level subscriptions available:

 - Early Explorers

 Inspire Your Child to Learn About the World.

 The Early Explorers program is designed for children ages 3 through 5.
 This subscription has monthly themes like music, dinosaurs, food, art, and oceans.
 The first month’s package includes an orange cardboard suitcase with a wall-sized world map, a luggage tag, some fun stickers, photos, activity booklets, and a welcome letter.
 The welcome letter is written in pen pal style from the Little Passports characters Max, Mia, and Toby.